codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/index.rst

 -  :doc:`Conclusion <conclusion>`, which will give you some pointers on further reading and other resources.

+.. caution:: Using PHP's built-in web server is likely to cause problems,
+	as it does not process the `.htaccess` file used to properly handle requests.
+        Use your favorite web server instead.

 Enjoy your exploration of the CodeIgniter framework.

 .. toctree::